The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 Kirklees College can provide support to students who may require exam concessions.
 We have a dedicated team providing support and arranging assessments to ensure students are receiving the correct support throughout their course and exams.

-EHCP (Education Health Care Plans), if you require support and exam access arrangements this will be highlighted in your EHCP.
+EHCP (Education Health Care Plans), if you require support in your exams this will be highlighted in your EHCP.
 Please contact your ALPS/LSA for your curriculum department.

-If you feel you need support in your exams, please talk to your tutor/Progress coach or contact the Dyslexia and Sensory Support Team.
+If you feel you need support in your exams, please talk to your tutor/progress coach.

 Exam Access Arrangements should always be made at the start of the course, where possible.
 Arrangements must reflect a student’s normal way of working and must be approved by the examination boards before concessions are granted.
 Assessments must have been completed within the last two years.